https://facdev.ouhsc.edu/certificates-fellowships Parent Page: Certificates & Fellowships id: -1 Active Page: Certificates & Fellowshipsid:26132

 Scholarship & Teaching Excellence Program (STEP)

 If your faculty role includes teaching, that is a potential area of excellence for your career trajectory, academic progression, advancement, and recognition.
-If you are collaborating with, or mentoring faculty colleagues for whom teaching is an essential role, your expertise, advice and coaching can be crucial for a scholarly approach to teaching, or a teaching-based scholarly project.
-Faculty mentors and coaches contribute to improving the quality of instruction, learner assessment, and educational program outcomes, They may also provide faculty peer-feedback, and assistance solving complex teaching and learning problems, or preparing for accreditation or program review.
-The STEP certificate focuses on essential elements of Didactic Teaching.
+If you are collaborating with or mentoring faculty colleagues for whom teaching is an essential role, your expertise, advice, and coaching can be crucial for a scholarly approach to teaching or a teaching-based scholarly project.
+Faculty mentors and coaches contribute to improving the quality of instruction, learner assessment, and educational program outcomes.
+They may also provide faculty peer-feedback and assistance in solving complex teaching and learning problems, or preparing for accreditation or program review.
+The Health Campus | Faculty Development STEP certificate focuses on essential elements of Didactic Teaching.
 Click Here to learn more.

 Oklahoma Center for Mentoring Excellence (OCME)

-Interdisciplinary/ Interprofessional Education (ID/IPE) - For Faculty
+Interdisciplinary/ Interprofessional Education (ID/IPE) - for Faculty

 Become an interprofessionally-prepared, collaborative health care professional who delivers patient-centered care.
 Our mission is to organize, recognize, and advocate for faculty to pursue interprofessional collaboration in all aspects of healthcare.
 Our core purpose is transforming how we work together to improve people's health.
 Click Here to learn more.